 What do I need to provide?

 Australian lenders need to have documents evidencing the income that you have put on the application form.

 They meet this requirement by asking for:

-If you feel that you may not have sufficient documentation to apply for a loan, please call us on 1300 889 743 or enquire online today.
+If you feel that you may not have sufficient documentation to apply for a loan, please call us on 1300 889 743 or complete our free assessment form today.
 Our mortgage brokers will assist you in getting approval.

 How do banks assess your employment?

 When you submit a home loan application, the bank will give your loan a credit score based on the overall risk that you pose.